-Proof-of-work (PoW) is an algorithm based on the completion of a complex task (POW-tasks), the result of which is confirmed by the miner.
-This algorithm is used to protect the system against DoS attacks.
+Proof-of-work (PoW) is an algorithm based on the completion of a complex task (PoW-tasks), the result of which is confirmed by the miner.
+This algorithm is used to protect the system against DDoS attacks.

 In permissioned Blockchain, to achieve consensus network participants use consensus algorithms with authenticated participants, for instance, Practical Byzantine Fault Tolerance (PBFT).

 Another example is a protocol, implying that each transaction processor has close and open keys.
 Block creators are known and defined by a digital signature of block.
 This protocol is used in BitShares.

 As comparing to public Blockchain, permissioned Blockchains are less global and programmers don’t aim at building a single infrastructure for some industry, the development of this type is made on the basis of frameworks.

 By their tasks and goals, Blockchain frameworks remind DBMS (database management system), where it’s possible to substitute one DBMS in the backend of multiple websites, while public Blockchains are similar to web platforms like Facebook and Twitter.